Collision avoidance system: Subaru

 Subaru's system, branded "EyeSight", was announced in May 2008 using stereo camera technology to detect pedestrians and bicyclists.
 As initially announced, EyeSight enabled pre-collision braking control and adaptive cruise control at all speeds.
 It was rolled out in Japan to selected models in 2010; in Australia in 2011; and in North America in 2012 for the 2013 model year Legacy and Outback models.
 An alarm is used to warn the driver of a potential collision hazard in the pre-collision system.

 The pre-collision braking control was upgraded in 2010 to allow the vehicle to stop automatically if the speed difference between the EyeSight-equipped vehicle and the object in front is less than 30 km/h and the driver takes no action to slow down or stop.
 Above 30 km/h, the vehicle will reduce its speed automatically.
 It also allows the vehicle to engage braking assist, if there is a risk of a frontal collision and the driver suddenly applies the brakes.
 The speed difference to allow an automatic stop was raised to 50 km/h in 2013 with improved cameras.
 The adaptive cruise control was also upgraded in 2010 to allow automatic emergency braking in traffic, fully stopping the EyeSight vehicle when the car in front has come to a complete stop.

 In 2013, color was added to the cameras, allowing the system to recognize brake lights and red stoplights ahead.

-Subaru also added an active lane-keeping (keeping the vehicle in the middle of the lane, and applying steering force to keep the vehicle in the lane when unintentionally crossing lane markers) and throttle management (to prevent sudden unintended acceleration in forward and reverse) systems in 2013 with the improved cameras.
+Subaru also added active lane-keeping (keeping the vehicle in the middle of the lane, and applying steering force to keep the vehicle in the lane when unintentionally crossing lane markers) and throttle management (to prevent sudden unintended acceleration in forward and reverse) systems in 2013 with the improved cameras.
 EyeSight has been very popular, equipped on approximately 90% of all Legacy and Outbacks sold in Japan at the beginning of 2012, and the engineers responsible for its development won a prize from the Japanese government that year.

 As of 2021, EyeSight is standard on the Ascent, Forester, Legacy, and Outback.
-It is also standard on all CVT equipped Crosstrek, Impreza, and WRX.
+It is also standard on all CVT-equipped Crosstrek, Impreza, and WRX.
 It became standard on the automatic-equipped BRZ as of 2022.